fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 ## To apply

-If you’re interested, send links to work you’ve done to <sarah@fightforthefuture.org>.
+To apply, fill out the application [here](https://docs.google.com/forms/d/e/1FAIpQLSd2SYlDGFnDblUmqBh6qpyVnaSH-6F80B8DroMEUkFU3fuDtg/viewform).
 Show us that you excel at the things we’re looking for.
 If you like, include links to or samples of your writing—ideally in situations where you’re writing to persuade a group of people too.
 Include as much relevant information as possible: significant things you’ve done, projects you’ve worked on, etc. Being well-rounded is a plus, so don’t exclude significant skills or achievements just because they aren’t activism related (e.g. starting a business, or being a musician).

 ***